Secret Side Effects of Eating Oranges, Says Science

 Whether you peel them into sections, cut them into slices, or cube them and toss them on a salad, oranges are a healthy and delicious way to load your diet with bright citrus flavor.
 But it's more than just your palate that will benefit from these delicious additions to your meal plan.

 Not only does a single medium orange contain a full day's worth of vitamin C, but these tasty fruits can also do everything from benefit your workouts to lower your risk of certain chronic diseases.
 Read on to discover the secret side effects of eating oranges you never knew about.
-And if you want to makeover your menu, check out The 7 Healthiest Foods to Eat Right Now.
+And if you want to makeover your health, check out Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 Oranges may improve your cholesterol.

 If you've been struggling with high cholesterol—or want to keep your cholesterol levels in a healthy range—putting some oranges on your menu might just be the easiest way to achieve that goal.

 A study published in Nutrition Research found that consumption of citrus fiber concentrate reduced study subjects' total serum cholesterol levels by 10.6% after just four weeks; another study published in Nutrition Research found that consumption of orange juice lowered LDL, or "bad," cholesterol over a 60-day period.

 Oranges may reduce your post-workout pain.